gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * Facilitate the easy addition of new `out-of-band` task(s) through this custom resource.
 * Provide CLI capabilities to operators making it easy to invoke supported `out-of-band` tasks.

+## Non-Goals
+* In the current scope, capability to abort/cancel an out-of-band task is not going to be provided.
+This could be considered as an enhancement based on pull.
+* Ordering (by establishing dependency) of out-of-band tasks submitted for the same etcd cluster is not been considered in the first increment.
+In a future version based on how operator tasks are used we will enhance this proposal and the implementation.

 ## Proposal

 Authors propose creation of a new single dedicated custom resource to represent an `out-of-band` task.
 Druid will be enhanced to process the task requests and update its status which can then be tracked/observed.